thi-ng/umbrella-docs-temp/webgl.fboopts.depth.md

 ## FboOpts.depth property

-Optional pre-instantiated `RenderBuffer` to be used as depth buffer for this FBO.
+Optional pre-instantiated [RBO](./webgl.rbo.md) to be used as depth buffer for this FBO.

 <b>Signature:</b>